libsdl-org/sdlwiki/SDL3/SDL_RenderGeometryRaw.md

 # SDL_RenderGeometryRaw

-Render a list of triangles, optionally using a texture and indices into the vertex arrays Color and alpha modulation is done per vertex ([SDL_SetTextureColorMod](SDL_SetTextureColorMod) and [SDL_SetTextureAlphaMod](SDL_SetTextureAlphaMod) are ignored).
+Render a list of triangles, optionally using a texture and indices into the vertex arrays.

+Color and alpha modulation is done per vertex ([SDL_SetTextureColorMod](SDL_SetTextureColorMod) and [SDL_SetTextureAlphaMod](SDL_SetTextureAlphaMod) are ignored).

 ## Header File